 The Agency has designated a staff member for the Housing Choice Voucher and the Public Housing Programs to be Language Access Plan Coordinator for these program duties.
-The LAP Coordinator(s) have primary responsibilities for monitoring LEP activities in the HCV and public housing programs.
+The LAP Coordinator(s) are responsible for monitoring LEP activities in the HCV and public housing programs.
 Staff, residents, participants, and public suggestions to improve or revise efforts to accommodate LEP families' needs are directed to these LAP Coordinator(s).
-The two LAP Coordinators report directly to the Assistant Director for each program, who has overall responsibility for making sure resources are available for program compliance and to assure coordination and cooperation between the programs.
-In addition to the contracted vendor with availability in more than 180 languages, seven staff members are identified for language interpretation to provide oral and translation assistance in Spanish, Chinese (Cantonese and Mandarin), and Hmong.
+The two LAP Coordinators report directly to the Director of Property Management in Public Housing and the Director of HCV who each have overall responsibility for ensuring resources are available for program compliance and for coordination and cooperation between the programs.
+In addition to the contracted vendor, which can provide interpretation services in more than 180 languages, several staff members are identified for language interpretation to provide oral and translation assistance.